Share your thoughts on our News & Insights section. Complete our survey to help us improve.

-We share the secrets to success from our HL ISA millionaires in 2024.
+We share the secrets to success from our HL ISA millionaires.

 Important information - This article isn’t personal advice.
 If you’re not sure whether an investment is right for you please seek advice.
 If you choose to invest the value of your investment will rise and fall, so you could get back less than you put in.

 The good news is that you can become an investment millionaire overnight using get-rich-quick tips from social media.
-The bad news is that you’d have to start with £2mn and stop when you’d lost half of it.
+The bad news is that you’d have to start with £2 million, and stop when you’d lost half of it.

 The real secrets of the investment millionaires aren’t being spouted by self-styled trading gurus online – they’re sitting in plain sight in the portfolios of those who’ve already built million-pound ISA portfolios.